priestc/python-etsy/README.md

     u'https://www.etsy.com/oauth/signin?oauth_consumer_key=XXX...

 The user then is redirected to that URL
-The list of all permissions can be found here: [](http://www.etsy.com/developers/documentation/getting_started/oauth#section_permission_scopes)
+The list of all permissions can be found [here.](http://www.etsy.com/developers/documentation/getting_started/oauth#section_permission_scopes)